Habib97SE/FlexiMart/backend/API.md

 -   DELETE `/api/v1/brands/{brandId}` : Delete a specific brand by its ID.

 ## Tag:

+Tag is a keyword or term assigned to a piece of information (e.g., a blog post) to describe it and enable it to be found again by browsing or searching.

 -   GET `/api/v1/blogs/tags` : Retrieve a list of all tags.
 -   GET `/api/v1/blogs/tags/{tagId}` : Retrieve details of a specific tag by its ID.